jguida941/spring-boot-ssl-demo/README.md

 ## Security Audit

 A security audit identified **15 issues** documented for educational purposes.
-See [ADR-0005](doc/adr/0005-known-limitations-not-production-ready.md) for the full breakdown and remediation plan.
+See [Security Review](doc/reports/security-review.md) for the full report and [ADR-0005](doc/adr/0005-known-limitations-not-production-ready.md) for the remediation plan.

 | Severity | Count |
 |:---------|:------|